-Safety Policy CK series
+Safety and Security Policy CK series

-The district has developed and promotes a comprehensive program to ensure the safety of its employees, students, and visitors.
-The safety program includes guidelines and procedures for responding to emergencies and activities to help reduce the frequency of accidents and injuries.
+The district has developed and promotes a comprehensive program to ensure the safety and security of its employees, students, and visitors.
+The safety and security program includes written guidelines and procedures for responding to emergencies and activities to help reduce the frequency of accidents and injuries.

+Employees must follow established protocols and response to emergencies for each campus and department.
+Refer to written security procedures specific to your location and work area.
 To prevent or minimize injuries to employees, coworkers, and students and to protect and conserve district equipment, employees must comply with the following requirements: